 “Below him, the nighttime city sparkled and teemed with life––gas and electric lights, horse-drawn vehicles, steam-powered elevated trains, and scores of pedestrians on their way home from dinner, concerts, and the theater.”

-Murphy goes on, using his research about Long's vantage point and his research about the clear night to give us a picture of New York City.
+Murphy goes on, using his research about Long’s vantage point and his research about the clear night to give us a picture of New York City.
 Throughout this section, Murphy sprinkles specific facts, such as the fact that the Equitable Building was one of the tallest structures in the world at the time.
-Narrative nonfiction includes facts where they fit smoothly into the storyline.
+Narrative nonfiction does include facts, but only where they fit smoothly into the storyline.

 Details of Narrative Nonfiction

 The story of the 1888 blizzard works well for narrative nonfiction for the same reason that biographies work well for this style of writing.
 Both have a clear chronology with a marked beginning and end.
 These elements are necessary for a strong nonfiction story.
 And nonfiction can also mix both narrative styles and expository styles.
 For instance, you might have a book about dolphins that both tells the reader facts about dolphin life cycle, evolution, and physical structure but also include stories of how dolphins in the wild have communicated with humans or how specific dolphins have been part of human efforts to understand the oceans.
 These bursts of story within a nonfiction book can engage the reader in different ways than the interesting facts in the expository parts.
 According to nonfiction author Lee Gutkind in an essay for the New York Times, “All creative narrative nonfiction [is] fundamentally collections of scenes that together make one big story.”
 So narrative nonfiction is story.